CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

 resolver that we installed.
 The `example` resolver can handle `resolver.example.grpc.io` correctly by returning the backend address.
-So even though the backend IP is not set when ClientConn is created, the connection will be created to the correct backend.	// TODO: New translations p00_ch02_intro.md (Italian)
+So even though the backend IP is not set when ClientConn is created, the connection will be created to the correct backend.